d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   │ ;; sample values.
   │ (setq standard-themes-bold-constructs t
   │       standard-themes-italic-constructs t
+  │       standard-themes-disable-other-themes t
   │       standard-themes-mixed-fonts t
   │       standard-themes-variable-pitch-ui t
-  │       standard-themes-mode-line-accented t
-  │
-  │       ;; Accepts a symbol value:
-  │       standard-themes-fringes 'subtle
-  │
-  │       ;; The following accept lists of properties │       standard-themes-links '(neutral-underline)
-  │       standard-themes-region '(no-extend neutral intense) │       standard-themes-prompts '(bold italic)
+  │       standard-themes-prompts '(extrabold italic) │
-  │
   │       ;; more complex alist to set weight, height, and optional │       ;; `variable-pitch' per heading level (t is for any level not